Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Introduction

 {\bf{Step 3.}} One should see behind these transformations the emergence of a ``classical dynamical system''.
 In the setting of laplacian eigenfunctions on manifolds, this is the geodesic flow.
 Here, what we get is a family of stationary Markov chains on the set of infinite non-backtracking paths (Section \ref{s:Mark}, Remark \ref{r:compat}).
 This step has been called ``classicalization'' by U. Smilansky in a private conversation; this is supposed to mean the opposite of ``quantization''.

 {\bf{Step 4.}} Iterate the classical dynamical system, use its ergodicity to show that the quantum variance is small (Section \ref{s:step4}).
 Here, the ergodicity of our Markov chains (more precisely, the fact that the mixing rate is independent on $N$) comes from the \textbf{(EXP)} condition.
+Assumption \textbf{(Green)} is also used to control the probability transitions.

 There is an additional step that does not exist in the traditional setting~: